 And then finally in 1959, we hear that crucible steel blades have been discontinued

-Despite Stanley’s copywriters (above) putting a brave face on the situation, it is almost certain that the move away from crucible steel was necessitated by the closure of manufacturing facilities in Sheffield rather than attempt to adopt a better alternative.
-Indeed it is not beyond the realms of possibility that Record and Stanley shared the same supplier and were both forced to adopt a new source of steel at the end of the 50s.
+Despite Stanley’s copywriters putting a brave face on the situation, it is probable that the move away from crucible steel was necessitated by the closure of manufacturing facilities in Sheffield rather than attempt to adopt a better alternative.
+Given how few crucible furnaces were left by the 1950s, it is conceivable that Record and Stanley shared the same supplier and were both forced to adopt a new source of steel at the same time.

 And thus, after over 200 years of continuous production, the era of Sheffields world famous crucible steel drew to a close.